tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 - Copy the *IPython Notebook* launcher from the menu to the desktop.

-- Right click on the new launcher and change the "Start in" field by pasting the full path of the folder which will contains all the notebooks.
+- Right click on the new launcher and change the "Start in" field by pasting the full path of the folder which will contain all the notebooks.

 - Double-click on the *IPython Notebook* desktop launcher (icon shows [IPy]) to start the :ref:`notebook_app`, which will open in a new browser window (or tab).